ginsterbusch/mastodon-embed/readme.txt

 = Work in progress =

+* Settings screen in the admin interface
+* Custom config file for advanced users (just drop it into the uploads folder, and tadaa! instant settings)

+= Future plans =

 * Auto-Embed: An oEmbed-like embedding option (ie. just drop the URL into your post and its being automagickally turned into a proper Mastodon status embed)

-= Future plans =

 * Optionally use the regular Mastodon API to retrieve toots (requires a working mastodon user account)
-* Maybe a settings page or a custom config file
 * Shortcode insertion via a nice user interface in the editor
 * Properly implemented shortcode asset loading via a separate class / plugin